markusfisch/Boo/README.md

 Boo!
 ====

-Those people don't like what they don't understand.
+People don't like what they don't understand.